-The county-wide daily bag limit on catfish is 25, except on Winnebago system waters (see p.
-76).
-Motor trolling is permitted county-wide (one hook, bait or lure per person; three lines maximum per boat).
+The countywide daily bag limit on catfish is 25, except on Winnebago system waters (see page 94).
+Motor trolling is permitted countywide (one hook, bait or lure per person; three lines maximum per boat).

-Countywide: All waters except Lake Winnebago System waters (see p.
-76): Only three walleye orsauger may be kept and they must be at least 18".
+Countywide: All waters except Lake Winnebago System waters (see page 94): Walleye or sauger must be at least 18".

-- Brekke Lake: Only largemouth or smallmouth bass less than 14" may be kept, except one fish may be over 18". - Campbell Lake: > .
-Five northern pike of any length may be kept. - Cincoe Lake: See the Winnebago System Waters regulations on p.
-76. - Crystal Lake: 🖚 .
-Only two northern pike may be kept and they must be at least 26". - Embarrass River: See the Winnebago System Waters regulations on p.
-76. - Graham Lake: 15 panfish may be kept, but only five of any one species. - Hartman Creek State Park lakes (Allen, Hartman and Mid): 15 panfish may be kept, but only five of any one species. - Hatch Lake: Only one largemouth or smallmouth bass may be kept and it has to be at least 18". - Iola Millpond: Only 10 panfish may be kept. - Kinney Lake: > .
-Five northern pike of any length may be kept. - Little Wolf River (downstream from the dam at Manawa): See the Winnebago System Waters regulations on p.
-76 - Marion Pond: Only two northern pike may be kept and they must be at least 26".
+- Brekke Lake: Largemouth or smallmouth bass less than 14" may be kept, except one fish may be over 18". - Campbell Lake: > Five northern pike of any length may be kept. - Cincoe Lake: See the Winnebago System Waters regulations on page 94. - Crystal Lake: Two northern pike may be kept and they must be at least 26". - Embarrass River: See the Winnebago System Waters regulations on page 94. - Graham Lake: Fifteen panfish may be kept, but only five of any one species. - Hartman Creek State Park lakes (Allen, Hartman and Mid): Fifteen panfish may be kept, but only five of any one species. - Hatch Lake: One largemouth or smallmouth bass may be kept and it has to be at least 18". - → Hook and line fishing is open all year for all fish species, except muskellunge, lake sturgeon, trout, paddlefish and threatened or endangered fish. - ☆ identifies quality fishing opportunity

-- Partridge Crop Lake: See the Winnebago System Waters regulations on p.
-76. - Partridge Lake: See the Winnebago System Waters regulations on p.
-76. - · School Section Lake: 25 panfish may be kept, but only 10 of any one species. - Shadow Lake: During May and June, 15 panfish may be kept, but only five of any one species.
-During the remainder of the season, 25 panfish may be kept. - Stratton Lake: 25 panfish may be kept, but only 10 of any one species. - Waupaca River (downstream from the dam at Weyauwega): See the Winnebago System Waters regulations on p.
-76. - White Lake: Five northern pike may be kept, but fish between 25-35" must be released.
-25 panfish may be kept, but only 10 of any one species. - Wolf River: See the Winnebago System Waters regulations on p.
-76.
+- Iola Millpond: Only 10 panfish may be kept. - Kinney Lake: Five northern pike of any length may be kept. - Little Wolf River (downstream from the dam at Manawa): See the Winnebago System Waters regulations on page 94 - Marion Pond: Two northern pike may be kept and they must be at least 26". - Partridge Crop Lake: See the Winnebago System Waters regulations on page 94. - Partridge Lake: See the Winnebago System Waters regulations on page 94. - School Section Lake: Twenty-five panfish may be kept, but only 10 of any one species. - Shadow Lake: During May and June, 15 panfish may be kept, but only five of any one species.
+During the remainder of the season, 25 panfish may be kept. - Stratton Lake: Twenty-five panfish may be kept, but only 10 of any one species. - Waupaca River (downstream from the dam at Weyauwega): See the Winnebago System Waters regulations on page 94. - White Lake: Five northern pike may be kept, but fish between 25-35" must be released.
+Twenty-five panfish may be kept, but only 10 of any one species. - Wolf River: See the Winnebago System Waters regulations on page 94.